Basic benefit covered services

 Step 3: Complete outcome measures

-You and your child’s provider team must complete four baseline outcome measures before your child can get ABA services.
-This will help monitor your child’s progress.
+You and your child’s provider complete four baseline outcome measures before your child can begin ABA services.
+This helps monitor your child’s progress.

 Outcome measures